Saksh479/linkedin-adblock/README.md

  Enhanced Privacy: By blocking ads, LinkedIn Adblock helps protect your privacy by preventing tracking mechanisms commonly employed by advertising networks.

  Seamless Integration: The extension seamlessly integrates with your preferred chromium-based browser, providing a hassle-free experience.

+# Steps to use the adblocker
+Clone or download the repository to your local machine.
+Open your browser's extensions or add-ons page.
+Enable developer mode or turn on developer options.
+Click on "Load unpacked" or "Load extension" and select the folder containing the extension's files.